xtremind/tmber/README.md

 ## TODO

-- [ ] disconnect a known player inside a running game by replacing by a bot
 - [ ] end game when last player disconnect
 - [ ] reconnect a known player to a running game
 - [ ] don't allow a unknown player to join a running game